drinkataco/home-server-kubernetes/README.md

 To deploy your cluster simply run copy `./kustomization.example.yaml` to `kustomization.yaml` and run `kubectl apply -k .`.

-To install dependencies, boostrap, and deploy have a look at the `./install.sh` script!
+To install dependencies, boostrap, and deploy have a look at the `./install.sh --help` script!

 ### Enabling Your App